US West: Accomplishments

 US West Communications was the first local telephone company to offer Caller ID service in 1991, nearly four years before any other local telco could do so.
 They were the first U.S. telco to upgrade their PSTN to electronic switching before 1990 and they were the first to offer residential and business ISDN and later, DSL services to their customers by 1997.

-As a result of its rapid "bring-to-market" abilities and continued success in the advances in technology the company adopted the slogan "Life's better here." developed by ad agency NW Ayer.
+As a result of its rapid "bring-to-market" abilities and continued success in technological advancements, the company adopted the slogan "Life's better here." developed by ad agency NW Ayer.

 US West was one of the first companies in the United States to officially recognize and support its gay and lesbian employees.
 The Eagles, an employee resource group for gay and lesbian US West employees, was recognized in 1989.
 It had chapters in seven US states by 1990.

 Criticisms

 US West was accused by critics of failing to meet service needs within a reasonable time frame and of practicing predatory billing and collection methods.
 While the company often claimed that subscriber demands were often greater than their ability to fulfill orders, many critics pointed to high profit margins, spending on bring-to-market technology and lackluster investment in customer support.

 US West went through a period of union-management relations that bordered on positive during the early 1990s.
 After a failed re-engineering strategy, relations fell apart due to increasing hostility between company leaders and employees.
-An often-used nickname for the company was “US Worst.”
+An often-used nickname for the company was "US Worst."
 When the company rolled out its new slogan – "Life's better here" – employees began wearing buttons and shirts that stated that "Life's Bitter Here".

 The company was fined multiple times by the State of Oregon for these practices during the 1990s.
 US West was also, at several times, involved in smaller litigation with other states within its service area for similar complaints from customers.

 Qwest, MCI, and smaller competitive local exchange carriers (CLECs) who had recently been allowed to offer local service within US West's service area (as a result of the Telecommunications Act of 1996) complained to the Federal Communications Commission (FCC) that US West was uncooperative in releasing their owned lines to these new companies.
 These types of complaints landed US West in court yet again, offering the complex question of whether or not the government could legally offer the sale of owned property to other companies in the event of deregulation.